 Babylon 562 BC

 Time stops for no one.
 Except for those people scorched, froze, or impatient, then it’s never-ending.
 At this moment, those people included Zerubbabel.
-He pushed his fingers through his sodden dark hair and stared at the ground beyond the Euphrates Riverbank, noting the brown stalks on the darker brown fields.
+He pushed his fingers through his sodden dark hair and stared at the ground beyond the Euphrates Riverbank, noting the brown stalks on darker brown fields.
 Even dust hovered above the surface as if in fear of being burnt should it touch the ground.
 Another rivulet of sweat ran from his temple and pooled in the corner of his eye.
-He glanced around and seeing no one, he lifted the bottom of his tunic and dabbed his eyes.
+He glanced around and seeing no one, he lifted the bottom of his tunic and dabbed his eye.
 Soon, he’d be as parched as those fields.

 Not even a promise of a breeze existed to shift the stifling air, but a sliver of a shadow stretched across the deck behind King Nebuchadnezzar’s figurehead.
 Zerubbabel positioned himself, so the shade covered a portion of his face.
 It wasn’t much, but anything was better than sitting under the awnings on the other end of the barge listening to Belshazzar rant on and on about the day he would become king of Babylon.